 Windows Smart Card Technical Reference

-The Smart Card Technical Reference describes the Windows smart card infrastructure for physical smart cards and how smart card–related components work in Windows.
+The Smart Card Technical Reference describes the Windows smart card infrastructure and how smart card–related components work in Windows.
 This document also contains information about tools that information technology (IT) developers and administrators can use to troubleshoot, debug, and deploy smart card–based strong authentication in the enterprise.

 This document explains how the Windows smart card infrastructure works.
 To understand this information, you should have basic knowledge of public key infrastructure (PKI) and smart card concepts.
 This document is intended for:

-Enterprise IT developers, managers, and staff who are planning to deploy or are using smart cards in their organization.
+Enterprise IT developers, managers, and staff who are planning to deploy or deploying smart cards in their organization.

 Smart card vendors who write smart card minidrivers or credential providers.